holgerjs/deploy-az-cognitive-services/cognitive-services/README.md

 We have now proven that we can execute the request without storing the access key within code.
 Please note, that in a real-world scenario we would use a service principal or managed identity, provide it access to they keys in the key vault (`Get` and `List` permissions against Secrets should be sufficient) and use the SPN to query the REST API.

+## Rotate the keys

+When rotating the keys, we need to make sure that the app is using the key that is not being rotated so that operations are not affected.

+1. Create first key and store it in the Key Vault

+    ```azurepowershell
+    $newKey1 = (New-AzCognitiveServicesAccountKey -KeyName Key1 -ResourceGroupName $resourceGroupName -Name $cognitiveServicesName).Key1 | ConvertTo-SecureString -AsPlainText -Force
+    Set-AzKeyVaultSecret -VaultName $keyVaultName -Name $keyName1 -SecretValue $newKey1
+    ```

+2. Change application to use the first key and rotate the second key

+    ```azurepowershell
+    $newKey2 = (New-AzCognitiveServicesAccountKey -KeyName Key2 -ResourceGroupName $resourceGroupName -Name $cognitiveServicesName).Key2 | ConvertTo-SecureString -AsPlainText -Force
+    Set-AzKeyVaultSecret -VaultName $keyVaultName -Name $keyName2 -SecretValue $newKey2
+    ```